Mobile Suit Gundam 00: Popularity

 While critically acclaimed, the first season of Gundam 00 experienced lower average viewer ratings than its predecessors Mobile Suit Gundam SEED and Mobile Suit Gundam SEED Destiny.
 Over its 25-episode run, it averaged a television viewer rating of 4.85% and peaked at 6.1%.
 On a more positive note, Gundam 00's average rating was higher than the other previous Gundam shows set in alternative universes such as Gundam Wing (which averaged 4.3%) and G Gundam (which averaged 4.1%).
 The viewer ratings for the second season of Gundam 00 had improved, reaching ratings as high as 6.3%.

-The series was also a commercial success, with the DVDs showing consistently high sales figures.
+The series was also a commercial success, with the DVDs showing consistently high sales of action figures and Gunpla.
 The third and seventh DVD release topped the anime DVD sales chart.

 In a top 20 anime poll published in the April 2008 issue of Newtype, Japanese readers voted for Gundam 00 as the best anime, higher than its predecessor Gundam SEED, which was voted ninth.
 In Newtype's poll for top 10 male anime characters, Setsuna F Seiei was voted second, Tieria Erde third, Lockon Stratos fifth, Graham Aker sixth, and Allelujah Haptism at seventh; and in its poll for top ten female anime characters, Nena Trinity was voted eighth and Marina Ismail was voted tenth.

 In the NHK's 2018 mega "All Gundam Poll", Mobile Suit Gundam 00 was place as the fourth best anime in the Gundam franchise, only behind the original 1979 Mobile Suit Gundam, Mobile Suit Zeta Gundam, and Mobile Suit Gundam SEED.
 The NHK reported that there was a total of 1,740,280 votes in the poll.